othermod/Raspberry-Pi-Analog-and-Digital-Expander/README.md

 - [Troubleshooting](#troubleshooting)

 ## Overview
-This repository contains two programs for interacting with a custom gamepad device connected to a Raspberry Pi via the I2C bus:
+This repository contains the PCB files for an atmega-based Analog and Digital I2C expander for the Raspberry Pi.
+The PCB connects to the Raspberry Pi using the CSI camera connector.
-- `gamepad.c`: Emulates a virtual gamepad with up to 3 joysticks and 16 buttons, reading data from the connected device.
-- `datareader.c`: Reads and displays data from the connected device in binary format.

-## Features
+I included two programs for interacting with the Expander:
 - Create a gamepad with up to 3 joysticks and 16 buttons using `gamepad.c`.
 - Read and display device data in binary format using `datareader.c`.
-- Both programs interact with the connected device via the I2C bus.

 ## Prerequisites
-- A Raspberry Pi with an available CSI connector (camera connector).
+- A Raspberry Pi with an available CSI connector.
 - The othermod Analog and Digital Expander
 - The proper CSI cable for your version of Raspberry Pi.
 - GCC compiler (for `gamepad.c` or `datareader.c`).